 Bluehost has a wide range of hosting plans catering to unique user needs and website types.
 One of the most loved managed hosting plans is “WP Pro” which offers a fully managed service.

-In the plan, you get the Bluehost web server admin panel and an all-in-one marketing centre and dashboard.
+In the plan, you get the Bluehost web server admin panel and an all-in-one marketing center and dashboard.

 Additionally, Bluehost offers you a 1-hour onboarding, the goal of the call is to familiarize you with a working experience with a WordPress expert.
 The expert can help you decide the ideal theme and set of plugins to make your website better.

 - Instant WordPress installs

 - According to some user ratings, the customer support quality can be improved